min2ha/ukwa-site/content/target/56130/index.en.md

   "start_date": "2017-07-26T09:00:00Z"
 }

-# Global Countryside, The: Rural Change and Development in Globalization (GLOBAL-RURAL)

 ‘The Global Countryside: Rural Change and Development in Globalization (GLOBAL-RURAL)’ is a major research project funded by the European Research Council.
 The project is based in the Department of Geography and Earth Sciences at Aberystwyth University, and is affiliated to the Wales Institute of Social and Economic Research, Data and Methods (WISERD).
 The study 'aims to advance our understanding of the workings and impact of globalization in rural regions through the development and application of new conceptual and methodological approaches'.